t-matsuo/neobash/doc/en/util/cmd.md

 * **--stdout \<string\>**

   Variable name to assign stderr.
-If it is not specified, messages output to stderr. (option)
+If it is not specified, messages output to stderr. (option) DEFAULT: empty

 * **-e \<string\>**